General Pultrusion Questions

 - GFRP composites can be crushed up and used as aggregate in concrete.

 Are all pultruded composite materials corrosion-resistant?

 GFRP composites will never rust or corrode.
 They are also highly chemical resistant, and highly durable with a lifespan of at least 100 years.

 These properties alone are sought after by engineers to provide material solutions where traditional materials are no longer providing the answer.
 Refer to our advantages page to learn more.

 Working with Fiberglass Composite Materials

 Yes.
 We currently run over 50 finishing technology ranging from drilling to more complex post-processing including component add-ons, sheathing, and end termination accessories (couplers).
 By adding finishing to a product on-site we can deliver a fit-for-purpose product that is a complete solution.

-If you do want to be cut, drill, or add a finish to your composite profiles, it is possible to do with standard engineering tools.
+If you do want to cut, drill, or add a finish to your composite profiles, it is possible to do so with standard engineering tools.
 Visit our page, Working with FRP Materials for more information.